dotboris/eldritch/README.md

 _The dark arts of concurrent programming._

-**This gem is in development and in no way shape or form production ready.**

-A ruby gem that adds parallel programming constructs to make your life a little easier.
+A DSL that adds parallel programming constructs to make your life a little easier.

 Code quality
 ------------